BernardLerring/TheOffice/README.md

 - The score from the previous game is still visible after the restart quiz button is pushed.

-- When I created the pagination to produce one question at a time, it broke the "restart quiz" function, so I did not include the paginatiuon in the final quiz.
+- When I created the pagination to produce one question at a time, it broke the "restart quiz" function.
+I was unable to work out what caused this so I did not include the pagination in the final quiz.

 ## Deployment